CartoDB/carto-workshop/README.md

 ![](img/json-aggregation.png)

-Using `::text` to allow display in Franchise, in real applications your postgres client will convert it into text for you.
+We are casting the JSON field to a string using `::text` at the result of `json_agg` function.
+This allows displaying the result in Franchise, however in real applications your postgres client will convert it into text for you.